 Remilk’s precision fermentation uses yeast cells as the vehicle for DNA from cows to produce milk protein.
 The DNA instructs the yeast to produce milk protein.
 The yeast is them placed into fermenting tanks (also known as “bioreactors”) where the yeast multiplies and produces the milk proteins.3 The milk proteins are then separated from the growth medium of simple (GMO) sugars.
 To create the synthetic milk product such as Bold Cultr cream cheese alternative, the synthesized milk proteins are mixed with flavorings scents, vitamins (all of which may also be produced via precision fermentation!), emulsifiers, and more.
 Yum.
 4

-Perfect Day, a larger player in the U.S. animal-free dairy market, uses a fungus called Trichoderma to host its cow DNA to produce animal-free milk protein.5 You can find Perfect Day’s animal-free whey in a few products in the United States, including Brave Robot ice cream (at Kroger, Ralph’s, Gelson’s, and other supermarkets), and Modern Kitchen cream cheese in East Coast markets.
-California Performance Co. whey protein powders and Bored Cow milk are available online nationwide.
+Perfect Day, a larger player in the U.S. animal-free dairy market, uses a fungus called Trichoderma to host its cow DNA to produce animal-free milk protein.5 You can find Perfect Day’s animal-free whey in a few products in the United States, including Brave Robot ice cream (at Kroger, Ralph’s, Gelson’s, and other supermarkets), Modern Kitchen cream cheese in East Coast markets, and now (as of April 2, 2023) Bored Cow milk at Sprouts Farmers Markets nationwide.
+California Performance Co. whey protein powders and are available online.